 Pros of Rope Fire Escape Ladders

-- A great choice, especially if you are living on the second floor and onwards.
+- A great choice, especially if you are living on the second floor and up

 - Easy to carry

-- Relatively cheaper than other fire escape ladders.
+- Cheaper than permanently installed fire escape ladders

 - The rungs are non-slip